Trump says he’s ending trade talks with Canada over its 'egregious Tax' on technology firms

 Trump's announcement was the latest swerve in the trade war he's launched since taking office for a second term in January.
 Progress with Canada has been a roller coaster, starting with the U.S. president poking at the nation's northern neighbor and repeatedly suggesting it would be absorbed as a U.S. state.

-Carney visited Trump in May at the White House, where he was polite but firm with Trump.
+Carney visited Trump in May at the White House, where he was polite but firm.
 Trump last week traveled to Canada for the G7 summit in Alberta, where Carney said that Canada and the U.S. had set a 30-day deadline for trade talks.

 The digital services tax will hit companies including Amazon, Google, Meta, Uber and Airbnb with a 3% levy on revenue from Canadian users.
 It will apply retroactively, leaving U.S. companies with a $2 billion U.S. bill due at the end of the month.